rsm-gh/akbl/README.md

     # Wait 2 seconds
     time.sleep(2)
 ```
 The Python bindings allow to modify the computer lights by using other programs signals, for example  when receiving an email, when monitoring things like the weather or the CPU temperature.
+You can read more about this in the [Bindings section](https://github.com/rsm-gh/akbl#python-bindings-1).
+.
 # How to Install